 This policy does not apply to spouses who are recipients of full scholarships from any source and/or federal aid.

 In order to receive the scholarship, a spouse must gain admission/readmission to the University and complete the Application for Scholarship.
 The application must be completed and forwarded to the Human Resources Department two weeks before registration for each semester.

-Delta State University has entered into an agreement that will provide faculty and staff at any Mississippi public community colleges with a new and attractive benefit option.
-Full-time employees will receive a reduction of one-half tuition.
+Delta State University has entered into an agreement that will provide full-time faculty and staff at Mississippi Delta Community College a reduction of one-half tuition at Delta State University and allow full-time DSU employees the same benefit at Mississippi Delta Community College.
 The employee must meet the regular admission requirements of the institution.
 The scholarship is available for regular academic sessions, vocational education programs, and academic credited continuing education courses.
 Eligible employees must take courses at the reciprocal institution after regular office/working hours or by permission of supervisor.
 The supervisor shall have control as to the time an employee may take a class during working hours.
 It shall be the responsibility of the supervisor to maintain adherence to institutional leave and travel policies regarding this scholarship.

 An application must be completed in Human Resources two (2) weeks before each semester begins to request tuition remission.
-The Community College will not accept applications unless employment has been verified by Human Resources.
+Mississippi Delta Community College will not accept applications unless employment has been verified by Human Resources.

 Reciprocal Scholarship for Dependent Children of Mississippi Delta Community College and DSU Faculty and Staff